michelezamuner/volley/README.md

 #### Requirements
 - a 2D Web graphical user interface is supported
 - the ball can also move horizontally
+- ball positions are also printed to the browser's console in debug mode
-- the existing output is turned to a debug log, adding the horizontal position
+- the existing console client is turned into a debug client, used to run automated tests, adding the horizontal position

 ### Iteration 4